me-odo/spotify-auto-playlists/docs/backend_overview.md

 ### 2.2 Enrichment & Unified Enrichments

+- **External enrichment is optional**: The external enrichment step (e.g. MusicBrainz / AcousticBrainz) is not required for the core pipeline to function.
+The backend and smoke test do not depend on any external enrichment provider being present; enrichment is additive and optional.

 - `external_features` step:
   - uses MusicBrainz / AcousticBrainz to enrich tracks.
   - writes provider-specific cache.